andersganander/Subscription_manager/TESTING.md

 **Note 2:** One unused variabled reported.
 Fixed.

 ### Python

-All Python files were run through [Pep8](http://pep8online.com/) with no errors found.
+All Python files were run through the [CI Python Linter](https://pep8ci.herokuapp.com/) and all errors were corrected.

 ### Lighthouse

 The pages of the web site were tested using Lighthouse to check performance and accessibility.

 <details>
 <summary>Mobile</summary>